makra89/Visual-Odometry-Cpp/README.md

 # Current functionality

-So far the goal is to get the whole pipeline running, so no focus on quality at all!
-The most basic kind of algorithms are in use at the moment.
-With respect to feature detection, description and matching the following functionality is provided:
+All individual parts of an ORB detector-descriptor-matcher chain are implemented:
-- Harris edge detector
+- Oriented FAST detector
-- BRIEF descriptor
+- Rotated BRIEF descriptor
-- Brute force matcher
+- LSH matcher

-Additionally, fundamental matrix estimation and essential matrix decomposition is implemented.
+Additionally, fundamental matrix estimation and essential matrix decomposition, including RANSAC, is implemented.
 Having this functionality at least some (low quality) delta poses can be computed.

 A python package can be built optionally that exposes the Master interface.

-Finally there is some output, looks horrible, but at least its some kind of result =)
+Finally there is some output :)

 ![Feature Detection](doc/results/FeatureDetection.gif)